adrienbey777/STM32F4BareMetal/Readme.md

 ## Debugging

-To make development and troubleshooting easier, this project supports real-time debugging using GDB through OpenOCD together with VS Code and the Cortex-Debug extension.
+To make development and troubleshooting easier, this project supports real-time debugging using GDB through OpenOCD and the Cortex-Debug extension.
 This setup provides better insight into sensor values, SPI transactions, and LED behavior, making debugging bare-metal SPI code more reliable and efficient.

 ![Démo](assets/demo.gif)